favicon

 • Self-paced (up to 12 months to complete)

-The target learner’s entry requirements for this course must:
+The target learner’s entry requirements for the Cert IV in Leisure and Health Online course is:

 • be over 15 years of age, whom have finished or left secondary school